Compare Small Business Loans

 It's tough to say, and your thought process before opening a business should take multiple factors into consideration like the competitive landscape, barriers of entry and more.
 While we can't give a one-size-fits-all answer here, we did compile a list of ideas that should help you start.

-How can I get free money to start a business?
+How can I get money to start a business?

-There is no such thing as free money, but the closest thing would likely be a small-business grant.
-Grants are seen as free money, but the amount of time and effort spent in polishing up applications to be able to win one is typically not worth the low payouts.
+We recommend a small-business grant.
+Grants are a way to get money, but the amount of time and effort spent in polishing up applications to be able to win one is typically not worth the low payouts.
 However, if you really can't move your business forward without an influx of cash, and a loan isn't right for you, we do recommend applying for a grant.